-- Active learning environment includes dedicated game development studios.
+- An active learning environment that includes dedicated game development studios.

 What follow-on study opportunities are available?

-Graduates will also have the option to progress to postgraduate studies at either Research Masters or Doctoral level within the GameCORE Research Centre at IT Carlow or elsewhere.
-Graduates will be eligible to undertake the MSc in IT Management or the MA in Interaction Design in IT Carlow.
+Graduates have the option to progress to postgraduate studies at either masters or doctoral level within the gameCORE Research Centre at SETU Carlow or elsewhere.
+Graduates will also be eligible to undertake the MSc in Data Science or MSc in IT Management at SETU Carlow.